The sixth extinction

 "Human activity, the consumption of fossil fuels, the acidification of the oceans, pollution, deforestation, and forced migrations threaten life forms of all kinds.
 It is estimated that one-third of corals, freshwater molluscs, sharks, and rays, one-fourth of all mammals, one-fifth of all reptiles, and one-sixth of all birds are heading towards extinction".
 This resounding paragraph taken from the book The Sixth Extinction (2015) by journalist and Pulitzer Prize winner Elizabeth Kolbert is a good summary of the current situation of the natural biodiversity on planet Earth.

-Ample evidence demonstrating the reduction in the natural biodiversity of our planet can be found in the Red List of Threatened Species External link, opens in new window. from the International Union for Conservation of Nature (IUCN).
-In its 2017 edition, this list now includes 42,100 endangered species out of 150,388 assessed In the oceans, to cite just one such example, the rise in temperature and the acidification of water are turning coral reefs — previously lush underwater meadows full of algae, fish, molluscs, and crustaceans — into whitish deserts.
+External link, opens in new window. from IUCN.
+That list includes 48,600 endangered species out of the 172,600 assessed in 2026.
+In the oceans, to cite just one such example, the rise in temperature and the acidification of water are turning coral reefs — previously lush underwater meadows full of algae, fish, molluscs, and crustaceans — into whitish deserts.

 The sixth great extinction in figures